 “They’re cool, chilling in the water,” O’Loughlin, a computer science major from Charlottesville, Virginia said, adding that he’s always thought seeing one in “real life” would be a “really cool experience.”

-Over spring break, O’Loughlin finally got to see a manatee during a trip to Everglades National Park with Lynchburg College’s Outdoor Leadership Program.
+Over spring break, O’Loughlin finally got to see a manatee during a trip to Everglades National Park with University of Lynchburg’s Outdoor Leadership Program.
 For four days, 10 students, led by Peter Berry, coordinator for outdoor leaderships programs, kayaked from island to island — more exactly, key to key, which is what the tiny, low-lying islands are called.

 The students spent their days paddling in the warm saltwater south of Miami, past mangrove trees “standing” on spindly root-legs, and with dolphins sometimes swimming five feet from the boats.
 There were birds — lots of birds, Berry said — including osprey, hawks, sandpipers, and pelicans.
 Some in the group even saw a sea turtle coming up for a breath of air.